 But as a marketer, how do you know if the coverage of your content is comprehensive?
 It's hard to know, since they don't explain their methodology.
-All we know is that Google has an algorithm to calculate the topics that are covered in your content, and measures relevance based on the breadth of topics covered.
+All we know is that Google has an algorithm to calculate the topics that are covered in your content.
+It measures relevance based on the breadth of topics covered.

 - As one example, the AdWord pricing system is partly based on relevance.
-As pointed out in the AdWords help pages, Google calculates the relevance of your ads, your keyword list and your landing page and uses this data to determine your ad's Quality Score.
+Take a look at the AdWords help pages.
+Google calculates the relevance of your ads, your keyword list and your landing page.
+It uses this data to determine your ad's Quality Score.
 So, including more relevant terms in your ad copy, keyword list and landing page will be rewarded.

 - As another example, Hummingbird’s technology rewrites your queries with semantically-related information.
-So, the specific keyword you’re trying to rank for becomes less important, as Google will rewrite it using synonyms as well as based on search intent.
+So, the specific keyword you’re trying to rank for becomes less important.
+Google will rewrite it using synonyms as well as based on search intent.

 However, the calculation of relevance is murky for most marketers.
-Broad match and, to some extend, phrase match bring in seemingly-random keywords, and no guidance is provided on how strong the conceptual relationship is.
+Broad match and, to some extent, phrase match bring in seemingly-random keywords.
+No guidance is provided on the strength of that conceptual relationship.

-So, marketers fall back to brainstorming.
-Instead of just brainstorming related keywords, which many do today, it's a better idea to let a computer help you.
-Using machine learning, you can identify, of the keywords that relate to your topic, which related keywords are the most effective?
+So, marketers fall back to brainstorming related keywords.
+But it's a better idea to let a computer help you.
+Using machine learning, you can identify keywords that relate to your topic.
+You can discover which related keywords are the most effective.
 Which are most popular?
 Which have the most competition?
 In short, where will you get the most bang for your buck?